temporalio/reference-app-orders-go/charts/reference-app-orders-go/README.md

 encryptionKeyID: "my-encryption-key"
 ```

+## Database

+The chart includes a MongoDB deployment that serves as a cache for the main API.

 ## Monitoring

 When `serviceMonitor.enabled` is set to `true`, the chart creates ServiceMonitor resources for Prometheus to scrape metrics from the application endpoints.
 ServiceMonitors are deployed in the same namespace as the application services.